ClaudiaAda/SUES-Digit-Organised/Documentation/03_DataProcessing.md

                         node_value = -node_value
                         label2 = "electric energy export"
 ```
-Next, it is declared the data necessary for the Sankey of this variables.
+Next, it is declared the data necessary for the Sankey of these variables.
 This data is stored in scen_data.
 To add information to the dictionary it is used the function `.append()`
 ```python
     dictionary["pos1"]["pos2"]["..."].append(value)
 ```